 - Is the product performing as expected, or is it generating unintended compounds or degradation by-products?

-Each phase builds on the previous, to develop a technical understanding of the harmonization between the device, the formulation, and the resulting vapour.
+Each phase builds on the previous, to develop a technical understanding of the harmonization between the device, the formulation, and the resulting vapor.

 Phase 1 | Device Performance

-Phase one measures the performance of the device under different puffing parameters, to ensure consistent delivery of the intended volume of aerosol throughout the lifecycle of the device.
-We evaluate both the cannabis extract and the resulting vapour in all our vape testing.
+Phase one measures the performance of the device under different puffing parameters to ensure consistent delivery of the intended volume of aerosol throughout the lifecycle of the device.
+We evaluate both the cannabis extract and the resulting vapor in all our vape testing.

-Does the device deliver the intended amount of vapour every time?
+Does the device deliver the intended amount of vapor every time?
 Our performance testing accounts for device-to-device variability and harmonization of devices to the cannabis liquid.

 Phase 2 | Dose Delivery

-In phase two we measure the dose delivery of cannabinoids and terpenes present in the vapour and consistency of deliveries amongst devices throughout their lifecycle.
-Just because the cannabis liquid passed the accuracy test does not ensure that the product maintains those numbers in vapour form.
+In phase two, we measure the dose delivery of cannabinoids and terpenes present in the vapor and consistency of deliveries among devices throughout their lifecycle.
+Just because the cannabis liquid passed the accuracy test does not ensure that the product maintains those numbers in vapor form.

 Puffing regimes are not aimed to represent all adult smoking behavior, but rather to create a baseline for regulatory and testing purposes.
 Our team of vape experts works with you to determine the most appropriate puffing regime for your product.

-This is how you ensure your customers are having a consistent experience on day one and day one hundred and one.
+This is how you ensure your customers are having a consistent experience on day one and day 101.
 If you have ever seen a photo of a clogged, leaking vape cartridge you know this is important – products can change over time, don’t let yours be one of them.

 In a market this competitive, brands don’t always get a second chance – get it right the first time